 “If something’s not working for you, don’t just give up,” she says.
 “If you give up, you’re not advocating for yourself, and you’re not getting the best care that you deserve.”

-To change the trajectory of health disparities, patients need affordable care no matter where they live, health education that meets them where they are, and resources that help make diabetes easier to manage regardless of status.
+To change the trajectory of health disparities, patients need affordable care no matter where they live, health education that meets them where they are, and resources that help make diabetes easier to manage regardless of ethnicity or economic status.

 Health systems also have to recognize that they need to do more to meet the needs of minority patients.

-As the American population becomes more diverse over time, our healthcare system must change to avoid leaving ethnic minorities behind increasing our negative health outcomes.
+As the American population becomes more diverse over time, our healthcare system must change to avoid leaving marginalized communities behind increasing our negative health outcomes.